Why Should My Child Have an Eye Exam?

 - a review of the child’s health and vision history

-- Tests for nearsightedness, farsightedness, astigmatism, color perception, lazy eye, crossed-eyes, eye coordination, depth perception and focusing ability.
+- tests for nearsightedness, farsightedness, astigmatism, color perception, lazy eye, crossed-eyes, eye coordination, depth perception, and focusing ability

-- Overall assessment of ocular health
+- the overall assessment of ocular health